MarcinOrlowski/trans-tool/docs/checks/starts-with-the-same-case.md

 ### Notes ###

-*NOTE:* This check most likely makes no sense for languages like Asian (i.e. Chinese, Japanese etc) and you should configure language exception list for `StartsWithTheSameCase` to make is skip such translations from being checked.
+*NOTE:* This check most likely makes no sense for languages like Asian (i.e. Chinese, Japanese etc.) and you should configure language exception list for `StartsWithTheSameCase` to make is skip such translations from being checked.

 ## Configuration file ##